matheuseabra/L0ad/README.md

 # L0ad 🏋

-L0ad is a simple toolkit for Load Testing HTTP Servers.
-It uses Bash for scripting, ApacheBench for benchmarking and GNUplot for plotting benchmark results in a simple bar chart.
+L0ad is a simple toolkit for Load Testing HTTP Servers, it uses Bash for scripting, ApacheBench for benchmarking, CSV for serializing data and GNUplot for plotting benchmark data on bar charts.

 ## Quickstart